Create a knockout LinkedIn profile

 This is a whole new subject and you can read our blog, "How to publish articles on LinkedIn" for everything you need to know.

-If you want to make your LinkedIn profile work hard from you, give it the time and effort it deserves.
+If you want to make your LinkedIn profile work hard for you, give it the time and effort it deserves.

 And remember to update it whenever anything changes: